 Hamburger Helper: What’s Happening?

 Hamburger Helper, owned by General Mills, commanded 61 percent of the dinner mixes market as recently as a decade ago.
-As of last year, however, that number had fallen to 40 percent, a decline of more than 30 percent.
+As of 2016, however, that number had fallen to 40 percent, a decline of more than 20 percent.
 The company even dropped the “Hamburger” from its name to reflect the dropping popularity of beef after sales tanked 14 percent in 2012 alone.
+General Mills doesn’t see robust growth prospects for this product going forward but hopes that value-oriented shoppers will continue to buy it.

 Compare: Are Generic Brands Really as Good?